karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 `my_slice` will then be a slice of type `[]f32` with any size between 0 and 1000.

-The difference between these two examples is that in the second example I moved the `$T` to the parameter name instead of having it on the type.
-We see in the second example that the type of `$T` is typeid, which is the "type of types".
+The difference between this and the 'clamp' example is that in this one I moved the `$T` to the parameter name instead of having it on the type.
+I.e. I wrote `$T: typeid` where as the clamp proc did `val, min, max: $T`.
+What is this `typeid` thing we use here?
+It is the "type of types", or rather, the unique identifier for each type.
 We can then use T in the code to refer to this type.
 Note that we cannot just type `T: typeid` in the parameter list, the `$` has to be there so that the compiler knows we intend to use this value as a compile-time constant.
 You can have procs that have a parameter `T: typeid`, but then T would not be possible to use at compile-time.
 We need T to be usable at compile-time because we write `[]T` further down, and `[]T` is itself a type, which must be known at compile-time.

-We can also see it like this: In the first example we made a proc that accepts a parameter of a generic type.
+We can also see it like this: In the clamp example we made a proc that accepts a parameter of a generic type.
 We can in that proc then use both the value and the type.
-In the second example we only needed a type, there was no value to send in!
+In the 'make_random_sized_slice' example we only needed a type, there was no value to send in!

 Finally, we can use similar things to create generic structs: